mcostalba/Stockfish/Readme.md

 It is recommended to store .rtbw files on an SSD.
 There is no loss in storing the .rtbz files on a regular HD.

-**Note:** At the moment, the "Syzygybases Path" option can only be set once.
+**Note:** At the moment, the "SyzygyPath" option can only be set once.
 If you want to change it, you need to restart the engine.

-If you have the 6-piece tables, set the value of "Probe Syzygybases" to 6.
+If you have the 6-piece tables, set the value of "SyzygyProbeLimit" to 6 (the default).
 If you only have the 5-piece table, set it to 5.
 Set the value of this option to 0 if you want to temporarily disable tablebase probing.